 Complete an applied GIS certificate program

 You can pursue certificate programs or degrees in Geography at your local college.
-Alternatively, you can take courses online if you want to fit your learning around other commitments.
+Alternatively, you can earn an online GIS certificate if you want to fit your learning around other commitments.
 Either way, we suggest finding an applied program since skills in technology are better learned by doing.
 Here is a list of Top Rated GIS Science programs.
 Else, you might just be looking for a lite commitment with a course or two.
-Some excellent project-based GIS classes offered by subject matter experts can be found at the Bootcamp GIS catalog.
-As video instruction, they are good for novices to experts and will teach you about ArcGIS, UAV’s, python and map dashboards.
+Some excellent project-based GIS classes offered by subject matter experts are an excellent way to learn.
+Video instruction is good for novices to experts and will teach you about ArcGIS, UAV’s, Python, and map dashboards.

 How can I become a GIS analyst?

-Starting GIS analyst salaries are in the neighborhood of $40-$75k.
+Starting GIS analyst I salaries are in the neighborhood of $40-$75k.
 So how can you get there?
 Take your skills and practice so that you continue to learn.
 Similar to software developers, every industry needs GIS analysts so find your interest area (e.g., environmental technologies, renewable energy, business).
 Do some networking, get an internship, and practice the craft of making maps, workflows, and applications.
 These skills are being sought after by major tech companies and government agencies.
-Once you land there, you’ll likely find the GIS profession to be very satisfying.
+Once you land there, you’ll likely find a career in GIS to be very satisfying.